OpenBazaar/official_site/_posts/blog/2018-08-29/2018-08-29-how-to-build-a-search-engine-for-openbazaar.markdown

 ![Indexing Stores on OpenBazaar](indexing stores on openbazaar.png "Indexing Stores on OpenBazaar")

-And if you grab the hash from of a listing you can get the full details by using `/ob/listing/<peerID>/<hash>`
+And if you grab the hash from a listing you can get the full details by using `/ob/listing/<peerID>/<hash>`

 ![ob listing peerid hash - How To Build a Search Engine on OpenBazaar](ob listing peerid hash.png "ob listing peerid hash - How To Build a Search Engine on OpenBazaar")

-You’re also going to need the user’s profile which you can get from `/ob/profile/<peerID>`
+You will also need the user’s profile which you can get from `/ob/profile/<peerID>`

 ![ob profile peerid - How To Build a Search Engine on OpenBazaar](ob profile peerid.png "ob profile peerid - How To Build a Search Engine on OpenBazaar")